circe/circe/docs/src/main/tut/codecs/adt.md

 }
 ```

-Thanks to `ConfiguredDecoder` and `ConfiguredEncoder` classes we're able to customize transformation of field naming strategy.
+Thanks to `ConfiguredDecoder` and `ConfiguredEncoder` classes we're able to customize transformation of fields naming strategy.

 Let's check everything works as expected.
 After running the following code: